imronakk/Memory/README.md

-# Capture the Magic of Life's Moments - Memory Web App
+# Capture the Magic of Life's Moments - 'Memory'

 The Memory Web App is a captivating platform designed to be your digital diary, offering a magical space to capture, cherish, and share life's most beautiful moments.
 Whether it's a breathtaking sunset, a joyful family gathering, or a heartwarming adventure, this app lets you curate a collection of memories that will stay with you forever.